The Best of Italy: Ultimate Ten Day Italy Itinerary

 How to Get to Florence from Rome

 Take an early, direct train from Roma Termini train station to Firenze S. M. Novella train station.
-This takes either 1.5 hours or 3.75 hours depending on what kind of train you take.
-If you are buying a ticket for the next morning, you can expect to pay €21.65 for a 3.75-hour Regional train or €50 for a 1.5-hour Frecciarossa train.
-If you are buying one month out, the price for the 1.5-hour Frecciarossa train drops to €35.90.
+This takes either 1.5 hours or 4.5 hours depending on what kind of train you take.
+If you are buying a ticket for the next morning, you can expect to pay €25 for a 4.5-hour Regional train or €55 for a 1.5-hour Frecciarossa train.
+If you are buying one month out, the price for the 1.5-hour Frecciarossa train drops to €20 – €30.

 Things to Do in Florence (Two Days)

-Many travelers recommend the Firenze Card, since it covers a lot of attractions in Florence.
+Many travelers recommend the Firenze Card since it covers a lot of attractions in Florence.
 But for two days in Florence (or even three days in Florence), I believe the card is not worth it.
-Instead, I recommend purchasing the Grande Museo del Duomo ticket.
+Instead, I recommend purchasing the Brunelleschi Pass.
 This includes entry into the Duomo, a climb to the Cupola (dome) of the Duomo, a climb to the Campanile (bell tower), entry into the baptistery, entry into the Duomo museum, and entry into the crypt beneath the church.
-It costs €18, plus a €2 pre-sale fee if bought on the official website.
+It costs €30 if bought on the official website.

 Now, for everything to do in Florence in two days!
 I haven’t split it out into separate days here, because I think it’s better if you decide.
 Do you prefer to visit one museum a day, or have one big museum day?
 Do you want to avoid climbing stairs twice in the same day, or are you up for the challenge?
 Do you like a viewpoint for sunset, or prefer sunrise?
 These are the factors that will determine what things you do and see each day, so I can’t recommend that for you.
 Most sights in Florence are rather compactly located, anyways, so planning a route shouldn’t be an issue!

 *Items with an asterisk are skip-able if you’re not interested, but I’ve listed them since they’re included in the ticket I recommended above.
-If you want a more-detailed breakdown of the below, plus pictures, check out my full Florence travel guide.
+If you want a more detailed breakdown of the below, plus pictures, check out my full Florence travel guide.

-• Basilica di Santa Maria del Fiore (the Duomo): This is the third largest church in the world and is the symbol of Florence.
+- Basilica di Santa Maria del Fiore (the Duomo): This is the third largest church in the world and is the symbol of Florence.
 Entry is free, but prepare for a massive line at least an hour long.

-• Cupola: Bruneschelli’s Dome is actually the most impressive part of the entire Duomo.
+- Cupola: Bruneschelli’s Dome is actually the most impressive part of the entire Duomo.
 Architecturally, it was the first of its kind.
 Climb up the steps for the 360 views over Florence from the top.
 But you have to select a specific time slot when you buy your ticket!
 Otherwise, you will be turned away and asked to return.
 (I saw it happen, and it’s sad.)

-• Campanile di Giotto: Yes you already climbed up the cupola, but there’s another viewpoint!
+- Campanile di Giotto: Yes you already climbed up the cupola, but there’s another viewpoint!
 This time, the view is the cupola itself.

-• Battistero di San Giovanni: This is the building right across the main cathedral.
+- Battistero di San Giovanni: This is the building right across the main cathedral.
 The inside was actually pretty cool!
 It has Byzantine-like mosaics, in contrast to all the typical-Renaissance paintings.
 All the tourists snap pics of the gold doors outside, but know that those are just copies.
 The real doors are in the Duomo Museum!

-• Duomo Museum*: Since you get free access with the Duomo combo ticket, it might be worth a quick walk inside here.
+- Duomo Museum*: Since you get free access with the Duomo combo ticket, it might be worth a quick walk inside here.
 It will help you understand why all this Duomo stuff in Florence is such a big deal!

-• Crypt of Santa Reparata*: This is included in the Duomo combo ticket, which was the only reason I saw it.
+- Crypt of Santa Reparata*: This is included in the Duomo combo ticket, which was the only reason I saw it.
 But once I got there, it was actually much cooler than I anticipated!
 It’s basically church ruins from 405AD inside the main church.
 The slightly-annoying thing about visiting the crypt is that you have to wait in the same line as for the free Duomo entry.
 So definitely time these two activities together!

-• Piazza della Repubblica: One of the main squares in Florence.
+- Piazza della Repubblica: One of the main squares in Florence.

-• Piazza della Signoria: This square has sooo much going on!
+- Piazza della Signoria: This square has sooo much going on!
 The best part is definitely the Loggia dei Lanzi.
 It’s basically a free, open-air museum of insane sculptures that really ought to be tucked away in a museum.
 (Seriously though, I’m so surprised these are just out there in the open!)
 The square also has a copy of the David statue, for those of you who don’t end up paying to see the real thang.

-• Palazzo Vecchio: Apparently, it’s supposed to have a great view of the Duomo.
+- Palazzo Vecchio: Apparently, it’s supposed to have a great view of the Duomo.
 But I didn’t enter, minus the free courtyard.

-• Ponte Vecchio: This unique bridge has become synonymous with Florence itself!
+- Ponte Vecchio: This unique bridge has become synonymous with Florence itself!
 It used to be a passageway so the Medicis (a super rich family that basically made Florence….well, Florence) didn’t have to walk with the commoners.
 But since then, shops have been added and create the look it has today.
 Expect a lot of tourists here.

-• Piazzale Michelangelo: This is the best viewpoint in Florence!
+- Piazzale Michelangelo: This is the best viewpoint in Florence!
 I recommend trying to time your visit with sunset, but it’s beautiful anytime.
 (I went three times during my visit….so I would know.)
 It requires an uphill walk and is the furthest out you’ll get from the city center.
 So bring some snacks to stay a while and make the trek worth it.

-• Acadamia: Somewhat annoyingly, the sole reason to enter this gallery (for most of us) is for one piece of art.
+- Accademia: Somewhat annoyingly, the sole reason to enter this gallery (for most of us) is for one piece of art.
 The David.
-You decide if that’s worth it for you, but I have such FOMO that I had to pay €12 and see for myself.
-Pro-tip: avoid the lines and the €4 online skip-the-line fee to book by visiting on one of the days the Acadamia allows night visits!
-I got in right away!
-No one really knows about it, which is why it’s so empty, so let’s try not to tell too many people? *wink* Double-check the night time hours, or book online, at the official site.
+You decide if that’s worth it for you, but I have such FOMO that I had to pay €16 and see for myself.
+You can book in advance at the official site for an additional €4 fee.

-• Uffizi Gallery: Uffizi actually means “offices” in Italian, and this building used to be the Medici’s offices.
+- Uffizi Gallery: Uffizi actually means “offices” in Italian, and this building used to be the Medici’s offices.
 But these days, it’s a world-famous museum.
 The most-famous art piece there is the Birth of Venus painting.
-Entry costs €12, plus €4 for the skip-the-line online booking fee on the official site
+Entry costs €25, plus €4 for the skip-the-line online booking fee on the official site.

-• San Lorenzo Market: You can’t miss Florence’s most-famous market!
+- San Lorenzo Market: You can’t miss Florence’s most-famous market!
 Here, you can shop leather goods and chow down in the indoor food market.

-• Santa Croce: Since admission was not free, I didn’t enter this church.
+- Santa Croce: Since admission was not free, I didn’t enter this church.
 But I think it’s in a picturesque area that justifies passing by!

-• Palazzo Pitti: This palace was the Medici family residence.
+- Palazzo Pitti: This palace was the Medici family residence.
 I personally have seen way too many European palaces at this point.
-So I skipped playing the €10 entry fee and only viewed the palace from the outside.
-But I did later wish I arrived earlier in the day than I did, to buy a Boboli Gardens ticket (€6)!
+So I skipped playing the €16 entry fee and only viewed the palace from the outside.
+But I did later wish I arrived earlier in the day than I did, to buy a Boboli Gardens ticket (€10)!

 Pisa